Sonia Gandhi to file nomination for Rajya Sabha elections tomorrow: Sources | Politics

 Sources said her son Rahul Gandhi and Congress President Mallikarjun Kharge will accompany her when she files nomination for the Rajya Sabha elections.
 "Final decision on the state to contest from will be taken by tonight," a source said.

 Top sources said while Rajasthan is "top" in terms of choices, some other state units have made offers for her to file the nomination.
-They said she is likely to opt for Rajasthan with a seat held by the party in the state having fallen vacant due to the retirement of former Prime Minister Manmohan Singh.
+They said she is likely to opt for Rajasthan.
+Former Prime Minister Manmohan Singh, who was last elected to Rajya Sabha from Rajasthan, is retiring in April this year.

 Former Prime Minister Indira Gandhi had also been a member of Rajya Sabha.
 Sonia Gandhi, who is chairperson of the Congress Parliamentary Party, has been repeatedly elected to Lok Sabha from Rae Bareli in Uttar Pradesh.